Reel ’em In: 8 Cheap Fishing Kayaks to Get You on the Water

 - Maximum load: 250 lbs

-It has three fixed rod holders and two swivel-mounted rod holders, as well as side clips to safely store your unused rods and two adjustable seats.
+It has three fixed rod holders and two swivel-mounted rod holders as well as side clips to safely store your unused rods.
+There are two adjustable seats.

 - Length: 10 ft

 - Maximum load: 470 lbs

 Sun Dolphin Boss SS KayakCheck price on Amazon

 The second Sun Dolphin product to appear, this Boss catamaran-style kayak has a flat platform in the middle, making it super-stable for standing and casting your line.

 To make the task of standing a little easier, Sun Dolphin has fitted this kayak with grab handles, which is something that suits my style of fishing!

 There are four fixed rod holders and one swivel-mounted bracket for directional fishing.

 The maximum weight load on this kayak is huge, at 500 pounds, and it has masses of storage at the front and rear, coupled with a dual-position fold down seat.